Over 50 Years OfTrusted Legal Advocacy

 Temporary Vs. Permanent Disability Benefits In Minnesota

-Last updated on May 19, 2025
+Last updated on December 1, 2025

 If you suffer a serious workplace injury in Minnesota, it may mean that you are unable to return to work.
 In addition to medical bills, this disability will have a drastic impact on your financial situation moving forward.
 Since it may be necessary to obtain disability benefits, determining whether your disability is temporary or permanent is incredibly critical.